UPDATED: 3:30 p.m. ET, July 20, 2021

-From Tommie and John’s Black Power salute to Gabby Douglas becoming the first African American to win an individual gymnastics title, here are some of the most memorable moments for African Americans in the Olympics.
+From Tommie Smith and John Carlos‘ Black Power salute to Gabby Douglas becoming the first African American to win an individual gymnastics title, Black Americans have undeniably had some of the most iconic moments in Olympics history.

 1. Muhammad Ali Lights The Olympic Torch (1996)Source:Getty